 Cyanobacteria bloom on Lake Waccabuc, 2012

 Some algae can make toxins that can be harmful to humans, and when toxins are present, it is called a harmful algal bloom, or HAB.
-HABs are associated with blue-green algae, but not all blue-green algae produce toxins, and it seems that none of them produce toxins all the time.
-Scientists are trying to find out what makes these algae “turn on” or “turn off” toxin production.
-It appears that HABs are happening more often around the world, both in marine and freshwater.
-This may be related to higher temperatures because of global warming, but no one can say for sure right now.
+HABs are associated with cyanobacteria, but not all cyanobacteria produce toxins, and it is unlikely any produce toxins all the time.
+Scientists are trying to find out what makes them “turn on” or “turn off” toxin production.
+HABs are happening more often around the world, both in marine and freshwater, perhaps because of global warming.

-The Three Lakes Council is participating in NYS research on algae and HABs.
 Three Lakes Council routinely assesses our lake waters during the summer as part of the CSLAP sampling programs.
 This feeds the NYHABS website that provides notification of HAB blooms.
-We don’t visit every shore, and the CSLAP program is every two weeks during the summer.
+We don’t visit every shore, and the CSLAP program is only every two weeks during the summer.
 So while we will try to notify those on our google group, we may not see every event.
 Stay alert for blooms.

 What should you do?

 If in doubt, stay out.
-If you see a scum on the surface of your lake that looks like green paint, avoid activities that put you in contact with that water.
+If you see a scum on the surface of your lake that looks like green paint or any of the blooms shown below, avoid activities that put you in contact with that water.

 Pets may ingest algae.
 If your pets get in the water, they can ingest the algae when grooming, so rinse them off with clean water.

-It’s possible to identify suspected blue green algae blooms by appearance, but appearance alone will not tell if toxins are present.
+NYS DEC identifies suspected cyanobacteria blooms by appearance, but that will not tell if toxins are present.
 Take sensible precautions.
-If you see a bloom and you want feedback, contact us at ThreeLakesCouncil [at] gmail.com
+If you see a bloom and you want feedback, contact us at ThreeLakesCouncil@gmail.com

 Also see the plankton page for more information about the algae and zooplankton in our lakes.